Podcast: Download

 #3: Use Different Sized Journeys

-Once you have grown your practice to where you have built several palaces, you’ll want to have a way of linking them together, right?
-This is where the Method of Loci, or journey method comes in.
+Once you have grown your practice to where you have built several palaces, you’ll want to start using them.
+But not all information is created equally, and this is where developing a variety of variously sized locations comes in handy.

-The matter of size when using the method of loci goes at least as far back as Simonides of Ceos, who is thought to have discovered the technique after recalling the names of people after they died in a tragic earthquake.
+The matter of size when using the method of loci goes at least as far back as Simonides of Ceos, who is thought to have discovered the technique after recalling the names of people at a banquet after they died in a tragic earthquake.

 His use of the technique was obviously not that big, since banquet halls in the ancient world probably weren’t as big as our contemporary shopping malls.